mliebelt/pgn-viewer/modules/pgn-viewer/README.md

 ## How to Build and Test

-* `npm build`: Creates a new bundle `lib/pgnv.js` including the necessary `img` files copied to that directory.
+* `npm build`: Creates a new bundle `lib/pgnv.js` including the necessary `locales` and `pgnv-assets` files copied to that directory.

 There are currently no UI tests available, I use the top-level directory `examples` to "test" changes in the application.
+You have to run a web server in the root directory of the module then.

 ## How to Use